coopcycle/coopcycle-docs/en/admin/users.md

 # Management of users

-The list of administrators is disponible in the page `Users`.
+The list of administrators is available in the page `Users`.
 This list describes accounts which are inscribed on the platform and their associated informations.
 It also enables to add/create a new user.

 ## User profil